HubRise/website/content/apps/shopify/en/terminology.md

 ## Correspondence Table

 HubRise and Shopify use their own terminology.
-The same concept can therefore have a different designation.
+The same concept can therefore have a different designation in each solution.
 The correspondence table below shows these differences.

 | Shopify | HubRise | Description                                                                      |
 | ------- | ------- | -------------------------------------------------------------------------------- |